-Location: Choose a spot that receives at least six hours of daily sun and is protected from winds and heavy frosts.
+Choose a spot that receives at least 6 hours of daily sun and is protected from winds and heavy frosts.

-Planting time: Autumn is an ideal time for planting citrus.
+Autumn is an ideal time for planting citrus.
 The soil is still warm, but the air is cooler so your tree is less likely to suffer from transplant shock.
-In most parts of Australia citrus can also be planted all year round, but may need protection.
+In most parts of Australia, citrus can also be planted all year round, but may need protection.

 “Before planting, break up the area and fork in blood and bone, well-rotted manure and compost,” says Krystal.
 The addition of organic matter will give your tree a good start.
 Once the soil is ready, dig the planting hole to the same depth as the pot, remove the tree from the pot, position in the hole and backfill.
 “The original soil surface should still be visible after planting,” adds Krystal.
 Water in well with a diluted seaweed solution such as Eco-Organic Garden Eco-Seaweed, then add a 5–7cm layer of organic mulch, keeping it away from the trunk.